Skip to content

 Understanding indicators of higher revenue

 Getting users to convert to purchasers can be difficult, and trying to push new, inactive or disengaged users directly toward purchasing may lead the user to uninstall your app.
-Segment Insights can help you discover actions that lead users further down the purchase funnel without requiring them to purchase just yet, for example, adding items to their wish list, sharing on social media or favoriting content.
-For example, you can chart out the impact on purchases different behaviors within an ecommerce app.
+Segment Insights can help you discover actions that lead users further down the purchase funnel without requiring them to purchase just yet, for example, subscribing to your newsletter, sharing on social media, or signing up for promotional messages.
+For example, you can chart out the impact on purchases different behaviors within an eCommerce app.

-In this case, relatively few users are currently signed up for the newsletter, but these users are generally more active.
-To keep new users engaged, it would be a good idea to include an invitation to order the newsletter in onboarding campaigns.
-To re-engage lapsed users, a good plan would be to send out a typical lapsed user campaign and target users who converted with a subsequent campaign to sign up for the newsletter.
+In this case, relatively few users are currently signed up for promotional messages and aren’t as active, but these users generate a higher lifetime revenue.
+To increase revenue, it may be a good idea to include an invitation to sign up for promotional messages in onboarding campaigns.
+To re-engage lapsed users, a good plan would be to send out a typical lapsed user campaign and target users who converted with a subsequent campaign to sign up for promotional messages.

 HOW HELPFUL WAS THIS PAGE?